mlntn/laravel-saml/README.md

 First, we need this package available on Laravel, update your `composer.json` dependencies with:

-    "jmellentine/laravel-saml": "dev-master"
+    "mlntn/laravel-saml": "dev-master"

 and run `composer update`

-After we have this package, we need to load it on Laravel, for this, add this service provider to the `'providers'` array in `config/app.php`
+After we have this package, we need to load it on Laravel, for this, add this service provider to the `'providers'` array in `config/app.php`:

-    'KnightSwarm\LaravelSaml\LaravelSamlServiceProvider'

-and the

-    'Saml' => 'KnightSwarm\LaravelSaml\Facades\Saml'
+    'Mlntn\LaravelSaml\LaravelSamlServiceProvider'

- facade on the `'aliases'` array.
+and this facade to the `'aliases'` array.

+    'Saml' => 'Mlntn\LaravelSaml\Facades\Saml'

  Now, we need to configure it, run the following to create a `saml.php` file inside `config`:

      php artisan vendor:publish

 You will need to setup routes like this:

-    Route::post('sso/login', '\KnightSwarm\LaravelSaml\Controllers\SamlController@login');
+    Route::post('sso/login', '\Mlntn\LaravelSaml\Controllers\SamlController@login');
-    Route::post('sso/logout', '\KnightSwarm\LaravelSaml\Controllers\SamlController@logout');
+    Route::post('sso/logout', '\Mlntn\LaravelSaml\Controllers\SamlController@logout');

-You will also need to create a service provider class that implements `KnightSwarm\LaravelSaml\Contracts\User` and register that class in AppServiceProvider.
+You will also need to create a service provider class that implements `Mlntn\LaravelSaml\Contracts\User` and register that class in AppServiceProvider.

 Here is an example implementation: